Building a dog house yourself can save you money while keeping your dogs (or cats and other critters you want to protect) out of the weather.

-Whether you build a dog house, or buy one, there are many opportunities for adding your own creative touch - the beauty of it is you can build one as plain or fancy as you like!
+Whether you build a dog house, or buy one, there are many opportunities for adding your own creative touch – you can make it as plain or fancy as you like!

 Start With a Plan

 Preparation includes measuring your dog and finding a suitable space to put the dog house.

 Reading up or watching videos on how to build a dog house before you begin is likely to result in a more satisfactory product.

-If you don't know where to start, there are many good plans available.
+If you don’t know where to start, see below for some of the good plans available.

 We’ve tried to organize them so you can quickly compare which one(s) may work for you.